 It was written in 1967 and is set over half a century earlier, at a girls’ boarding school in Victoria, Australia.
 A group of four people (three students and teacher), leave a picnic to explore the nearby Hanging Rock formation.
 Three are never seen again.
 The fourth is discovered days later, nearly dead from sunstroke.
 When she recovers, she has no memory of what happened to the others.

 The rest of the book is the community coming to terms with the mystery.
 A bloodhound fails to find the missing women, as does a local “black tracker”.
-An army of well-meaning volunteer searchers soon blanket Hanging Rock in footprints and trail-marks, destroying whatever evidence might have been there.
+An army of well-meaning volunteer searchers blankets Hanging Rock in footprints and trail-marks, destroying whatever evidence might have been there.
 The final people to see the party report some odd things: the three students were in a trancelike state, with staid mathematics teacher Greta McShaw literally undressed to her underwear.
 The reader actually follows the girls until the final moment, and knows some additional facts that the other characters don’t.
 But ultimately, we don’t know what happened, either.
-Isolated facts are grains of sand, and we need hard stone.

 Like Lake Bodom, Hanging Rock exists in the real world.
 I learned some interesting things about it on Wikipedia.
 It’s more properly called Mount Diogenes, after the Greek philosopher who held that civilisation is corrupt and nature is moral.
 Geologically, Hanging Rock is a mamelon, after the French word for nipple (is it important that all the main characters are female?)